Raihan4520/MES/README.md

-# Microprocessor and Embedded Systems Repository
+# Microprocessor and Embedded Systems (MES) Repository

 This repository contains the final project for the **Microprocessor and Embedded Systems** course at **American International University - Bangladesh (AIUB)**.
 The project simulates a water quality monitoring system using Arduino and several sensors to measure important water parameters such as pH, temperature, turbidity, and dissolved oxygen.
 The project is implemented in a software simulation environment.